Treatment for nasal and sinus conditions

 Small polyps usually go unnoticed.
 Larger polyps may restrict nasal passages or cause difficulty breathing.
 They may also contribute to diminished sense of smell and chronic infections, inflammation and irritation.

 Symptoms of nasal polyps include a runny nose, persistent congestion, facial pain or headache, teeth pain, frequent nosebleeds, and decreased sense of smell and or taste.
-Polyps can be treated with medication and/or surgery.
+Treatment for Polyps can include medication as well as nonsurgical and surgical procedures.

 Common nasal and sinus questions